Poison dress: Indian folklore

-Numerous tales of poison khilats (robes of honour) have been recorded in historical, folkloric, and medical texts of British Indianists.
-Gifts of clothing were common in major life-cycle rituals in pre-industrial India and these stories revolve around fears of betrayal, inspired by ancient custom of giving khilats to friends and enemies as demonstrations of a social relationship or a political alliance.
+Numerous tales of poison khalats (robes of honour) have been recorded in historical, folkloric, and medical texts of British Indianists.
+Gifts of clothing were common in major life-cycle rituals in pre-industrial India and these stories revolve around fears of betrayal, inspired by ancient custom of giving khalats to friends and enemies as demonstrations of a social relationship or a political alliance.

 In 1870, Norman Chevers, M.D., a Surgeon-Major to the Bengal Medical Service, authored Manual of Medical Jurisprudence for India, describing unusual crimes involving poisons native to India.
-The book included three cases of poison khilat death, attributing the cause of one of the deaths to lethal vesicants impregnating the fabric of the robe and entering the victim's sweat pores.
+The book included three cases of poison khalat death, attributing the cause of one of the deaths to lethal vesicants impregnating the fabric of the robe and entering the victim's sweat pores.

 American urban legends

 The theme of the poison dress appears in several American urban legends, which were recorded in folklore collections and journal articles in the 1940s and 1950s.

-Folklorist Stith Thompson noted the classical prototype in these stories, "Shirt of Nessus", and assigned Motif D1402.5, "Magic shirt burns wearer up".
+Stith Thompson, an American folklorist, noted the classical prototype in these stories, "Shirt of Nessus", and assigned Motif D1402.5, "Magic shirt burns wearer up".
 Jan Harold Brunvand provides the summary of one of the stories:

 Folklorist Ernest Baughman speculated that the story might have been used as adverse publicity to discredit a well-known store, since several variants of the story specifically mention the name of the store at which the dress was supposedly purchased.
 The legend continued to be told long after its initial popularity, with "embalming fluid" sometimes replacing the formaldehyde mentioned in the earlier version.
-This urban legend was dramatized in the episode "'Til Death Do We Part" from the crime-scene drama CSI: NY.
+This urban legend was dramatized in the episode "'Til Death Do We Part" from the crime-scene drama CSI: NY and in the second story ("Two Sisters") of the sixth episode of the third season of the television anthology series Beyond Belief: Fact or Fiction.

 Also contributing to the poison-dress theme is the prevalence of smallpox-contaminated blankets, which were given to Native Americans.
 Well-documented examples include the tainted blankets gifted to Indians at Fort Pitt in 1763.

+Arabia

+The poet Imru' al-Qais is said to have died after being gifted a poisoned robe.